Bug-Duck/skier/README.md

 Hi!
 We are Programming-Teenager-Club.

-This item is made by Ella, the leader of  Programming-Teenager-Club.
+This item is made by Ella, one of the menbers of Programming-Teenager-Club.